 So, do not forget to carry these at the very least.
 As said above, gumboots are always handy for people riding bikes and tackling water crossings in spate.
 You should read tips for Carrying Clothes for Spiti Valley Trip.

 Apart from the rainproof clothing, carrying small tarpaulins or waterproof bags which will protect your clothes, luggage, or electronic gear if the need arises, especially when riding the bikes.
 Also, if you are planning to place the luggage on the top of the car, it is a must-have to be carried on a Ladakh trip.

 7. Carry an extra pair of car windshield wipers

 Well, it sounds to be too much planning but seriously speaking I have seen plenty of people getting stuck just because they did not have that pair of wipers for their cars that fit in.
 Hence, I cannot avoid putting this tip in this article.

 It can be an unlucky day for those, but if you have an old car which you are taking up there in the Himalayas, do prefer to carry an extra pair of wipers.
 If existing wipers break and you cannot find a pair for your car, you can’t drive in blind conditions even in lower hills.

 8. Always follow Sleep Early and Leave Early principle in monsoons

 As always in the Himalayas, “Sleep Early and Leave Early” shall be the mantra of your entire trip.
-It becomes more important in rainy season as you are already expecting delays due to a landslide, road blocks, slow speed of cars in rain.
+It becomes more important in the rainy season as you are already expecting delays due to a landslide, roadblocks, slow speed of cars in the rain.
 So, always try to follow this principle.

 10. Protect your camera from moisture